; Print

 10. Add a second layer of the soaked lady fingers, placing them in the same way over the cream.
 Use the remaining cream to pipe "cream tufts" over the final layer of cookies in a circular direction, starting from the outside.
 Cover the mold with plastic wrap or aluminum foil and chill for at least 4-6 hours, better overnight.

-11. Before serving, remove the steel mold and acetate sheet or parchment paper.
-Then, with a mini strainer, dust the surface with cocoa powder.
+11. To serve, remove the steel mold and acetate sheet or parchment paper.
+With a mini strainer, dust the surface with cocoa powder.
 Cut tiramisu torte with a knife, cleaning it between each cut, then serve using a cake server.

 Notes

-1. 72 g egg yolks approximately equal 5.5 egg yolks from small size chicken eggs or 1/3 US cup.
+1. 72 g egg yolks are approximately equal to 5.5 egg yolks from small-size chicken eggs or 1/3 US cup.

-3. Make sure that egg yolks and mascarpone are at room temperature and that whipping cream is cold.
+3. Make sure that egg yolks and mascarpone are at room temperature and that heavy cream is cold.

 5. If desired, add 1 tablespoon of Marsala wine or coffee liqueur, for example, Tia Maria, to the expresso.